Betawi language: Background

 The origin of Betawi is of debate to linguists; many consider it to be an "inherited" Malay vernacular directly descended from Proto-Malayic, while others consider it to have developed as a creole.
 It is believed that descendants of Chinese men and Balinese women in Batavia converted to Islam and spoke a pidgin that was later creolized, and then decreolized incorporating many elements from Sundanese and Javanese.
+Meanwhile, according to scholar John Hoffman, the development of Betawi from Malay was outcome of isolation of the settlement from Sundanese and Javanese speaking interior by formidable physical barrier (of swamp and forest) and administrative barrier.
 It replaced the earlier Portuguese creole of Batavia, Mardijker.

 Aside from Sundanese, Javanese, and Balinese influences, Betawi has large amounts of Hokkien Chinese, Arabic, Portuguese, and Dutch loanwords.
 Especially the Indonesian Arabic variation which greatly influences the vocabulary in this language.
 The first-person pronoun gua ('I' or 'me') and second-person pronoun lu ('you') and numerals such as cepé' ('a hundred'), gopé' ('five hundred'), and secèng ('a thousand') are from Hokkien, whereas the words anè ('I' or 'me') and énté ('you') are derived from Arabic.